wiremoons/wiremoons.github.io/_posts/2021-02-28-Codespaces-with-Ada.md

 USER codespace
 ```

 That is it from an environment setup perspective, other packages can be used instead as required.
-The Codespaces Terminal window can now be used to compiler *Ada* codes as would be done on system via a terminal (ie `gprbuild`, `gnatpp`, etc).
-The installed packages in the above *Dockerfile* for this test project are way more than is actually needed, but I just wanted to check that the most commonly used packages can be installed at this stage.
+The *Codespaces Terminal* window can now be used to compile *Ada* source code, as would be done on system via a terminal (ie `gprbuild`, `gnatpp`, etc).
+The installed packages in the above *Dockerfile* for this test project are way more than are actually needed, but I just wanted to check that the most commonly used packages can be installed at this stage.

 ## General Usage

 The *Codespaces* environment works very well &mdash; especially if you have used *Visual Studio Code* before.
-Once you get into the coding, I forget I am using *Codespaces* in a web browser,the environment it provides is virtually the same as a local *Visual Studio Code* editor desktop experience.
+Once you get into the coding, I forget I am using *Codespaces* in a web browser, the environment it provides is virtually the same as a local *Visual Studio Code* editor desktop experience.

 I have used *Codespaces* from a few different browser that includes:

 * **iPad Pro 12.9" with Safari** : this works fine, mostly...
-There is a very annoying (to me) 'feature' that means there is an additional grey bar that sometimes pops up at the bottom of the browser window that has about three icons on it - one of which is to try to hide it, the other is the on screen keyboard and undo button.
+There is a very annoying (to me) 'feature' that means there is an additional grey bar that sometimes pops up at the bottom of the *Safari* browser window that has about three icons on it - one of which is to try to hide it, the other is the on screen keyboard and undo button.
 I have a keyboard attached (Apple version) so I have no idea why this bar keeps appearing!
 It blocks the terminal windows text so you cant see the command or latest output.
 It is frustrating enough to stop me from using this setup.

 * **iPad Pro 12.9" with iOS Edge** : I installed Microsoft Edge for iOS as a comparison.
 This works much better and does not have the same bottom web browser pop up bar issues that Safari does.
 It was very usable and works well.
 Edge on iOS has it's own quirks though, so I cant say I would use Edge as my main browser on the iPad, but it would certainly be preferable to use *Codespaces* over Safari.